 Javeed decided to call it a day after 13 hours of driving in the hot city picking up more than twenty fares.
 He turned off this light and headed back towards the garage.

 Javeed lived in a 36 story high-rise apartment with thousands of other immigrants.
-It was a small, one bedroom apartment that he shared with another taxi driver from Turkey.
+It was a small, one bedroom apartment that he shared with his cusin another taxi driver from Iran.
 The two lived together for two years.
-Both had families in their home countries and had come to the UAE for work and would send most of the money they made back home.
+Both had families back home and had come to the UAE for work and would send most of the money they made back home.
 Javeed slept in the bedroom and his roommate slept in the living room.
 They shared the kitchenette attached to the living room but had separate TVs in each room.
-That was a vital necessity to their relationship.
+Both a shared kitchen and separate TVs were a vital necessity to their relationship.
+Javeed’s cusin Kismet had learned to cook while in military service, a requirement of all Iranian men, and he was good at it.

 Javeed took his shoes off at the door and slide his socked feed across the unfinished concrete floor.